pkrumins/node-video/readme.txt

 This module exports several objects that you can work with:

     * FixedVideo - to create videos from fixed size frames
+    * StackedVideo - to create videos from fragmented frames (stack them together)

     // these are not there yet, still hacking them in right now.
-    // * StackedVideo - to create videos from fragmented frames
     // * StreamingVideo - to create streamable videos (works with HTML5 <video>)